 Advocates of equal employment opportunity policies may turn up their noses on the unconscious “beauty bias” that goes on in workplaces, classrooms and in practically all of interpersonal relationships, but such favoritism exists.
 Otherwise, non surgical wrinkle treatment, face lifting and other skin tightening procedures for the sole purpose of making favorable first impressions during a job interview won’t be a trend.

 As early as the 70’s, a study by Karen Dion, Ellen Berscheid, and Elaine Walster was conducted to find out if attractiveness has an unconscious influence in employment decisions.
 The results were quite as expected: People who were viewed as attractive were thought to possess desirable qualifications that tipped the hiring scales in their favor.
 Of course, studies that came later suggested that the bias towards physically attractive people was not totally correct

-On the other hand, the fading stigma towards men getting Botox or ‘Brotox’ injections and other face wrinkles treatment have in fact been favorable to middle aged men (and also women) looking for jobs who want to bank on their experience and yet project a youthful aura to remain competitive with younger graduates.
+On the other hand, the fading stigma towards men getting Botulinum Toxin (or more commonly known as Botox) or ‘Brotox’ injections and other face wrinkles treatment have in fact been favorable to middle aged men (and also women) looking for jobs who want to bank on their experience and yet project a youthful aura to remain competitive with younger graduates.

 Youth is equated to virility (strength or manliness), and virility is important in the workplace if one wants to be viewed as capable of doing demanding jobs.

 It’s not a coincidence that attractive CEOs earn more than their less attractive counterparts, in a larger part because the former brings in more revenues, according to studies by two economists from the University of Wisconsin that support earlier research by economists from Duke University and University of Texas.